 ETMOD – simulating tax and benefit policies for development in Ethiopia

-With ETMOD users can simulate reforms of the tax-and benefit system.
-They can estimate, for example, the number of beneficiaries and analyse the characteristics of the perspective recipients of a hypothetical benefit.
-ETMOD also allows users to implement hypothetical income tax and social security reforms and calculate their effects on the government budget.
+With ETMOD, users can simulate reforms of the Ethiopian tax and benefit system.
+They can estimate, for example, the number of beneficiaries and analyse the characteristics of the prospective recipients of a hypothetical benefit.
+ETMOD also allows users to implement hypothetical income tax and social security reforms and calculate their effects on inequality and the government budget.
 Existing policies or past policy reforms can be evaluated as well.

 ETMOD can answer questions such as:

-- Are the beneficiaries of a particular policy (reform) more likely to live in urban or rural areas?
+- Are the beneficiaries of a particular policy or policy reform more likely to live in urban or rural areas?

-- Do they work in the formal sector or not?
+- Do they work in the formal or informal sector?

 - How much would such a policy cost?